Deep Reinforcement Learning

 A3C: Asynchronous advantage actor-critic

-• A3C does not use an experience replay memory as DQN.
+• A3C does not use an experience replay memory, but relies on multiple parallel workers to distribute learning.

 • Each worker has a copy of the actor and critic networks, as well as an instance of the environment.